Accommodation & Meals | Social Programme

 Founded in 1428, Magdalene College, like many of the older colleges, has a rich architectural history, quiet courts and gardens bordering the river Cam from which the City derives its name.
 The College’s central location provides the ideal base from which to explore the historic City.

 Accommodation is optional.
 If you prefer to find alternative accommodation, or do not require accommodation, you will be asked to indicate this in your application.
+If you opt out of College accommodation, please note there is a non-resident fee of £250.

 A day-trip to London – travel to/from London and a performance at Shakespeare’s Globe Theatre (included in your programme fee)